 To mitigate these concerns, this paper develops a semi-parametric estimation strategy rooted in the synthetic control method pioneered by Abadie and Gardeazabal (2003).
 This methodology allows to simulate, for each NIC, the counterfactual post-independence per capita GDP trajectory that would be observed, in the hypothetical case that it would have decided not to declare independence.
 By comparing these simulated trajectories with their observed counterparts, we are able to track both country-specific and aggregate independence dividends over time.
 Our central results show robust and statistically significant evidence that the decision to secede lowered per capita GDP trajectories in NICs, and persistently so.
-The baseline estimates of the aggregate long-run welfare cost of independence, in terms of per capita GDP foregone, range from 20% to 30%.
+The baseline estimates of the aggregate long-run welfare cost of independence, in terms of per capita GDP foregone, range from 20% to 40%.
 Yet, there is considerable cross-country heterogeneity in the economic impact of secession.

-To address a well-known drawback of this methodology, namely the difficulty of assessing the statistical significance of the estimates, we extend the placebo test approach put forward by Abadie, Diamond, and Hainmueller (2007, 2010, 2014) to propose a novel quadruple-difference inferential procedure.
+To address a well-known drawback of this methodology, namely the difficulty of assessing the statistical significance of the estimates, we extend the placebo test approach put forward by Abadie, Diamond, and Hainmueller (2007, 2010, 2014) to propose a novel quadruple-difference bias correction procedure.
 Most reassuringly, we find comparatively little effect on per capita GDP when applying the simulation procedure on countries unaffected by state fragmentation, while the negative per capita GDP discrepancy between NICs and their counterfactuals in the post-independence period also clearly exceeds the discrepancy between both typically observed in the pre-independence period.
-In addition, our main conclusions remain qualitatively unchanged when we parametrically control for potential contamination effects stemming from the economic effects of independence in other recently formed states.
-Although this underscores that they are unlikely to be driven by simulation inaccuracy, matching inaccuracy or spillover effects, we show that not correcting for these three potential sources of bias tends to artificially inflate both the estimated net cost of independence as well as its persistence.
-Finally, appendix C.2 accounts for the complication that the independence declarations of some NICs in our sample coincided with their transition from a planned to a market economy by parametrically controlling for the estimated transition costs in transition countries that did not declare independence, finding that the economic underperformance of newly formed transition countries can in large part be attributed to their independence declaration and not to transition costs.
+In addition, our main conclusions also remain qualitatively unchanged when we parametrically control for potential contamination effects stemming from the economic effects of independence in other recently formed states.
+Although these findings underscore that our estimated independence dividends are unlikely to be driven by simulation inaccuracy, matching inaccuracy or spillover effects, we show that not correcting for these three potential sources of bias tends to inflate both the estimated net cost of independence as well as its persistence.